mcneel/developer.rhino3d.com/content/en/guides/scripting/projects-create/index.md

 ![](project-shared-deployed.png)

+### Find Shared Resource

 To query and get access to the deployed data files, use [Rhino.PlugIns.PlugIn.PathFromId](https://developer.rhino3d.com/api/rhinocommon/rhino.plugins.plugin/pathfromname) to get the installed path of you plugin.
-Use this path to build a path to the deployed data files:
+Use this path to build a path to the deployed data files.
+Note that data files and deployed under `shared/` path alongside the plugin assembly file:

 ![](project-shared-query.png)